 Fish lower on the food chain usually have fewer trace toxins like mercury.
 Fish higher up the food chain, like tuna, have greater toxin accumulation, since they eat smaller fish that sometimes eat even smaller fish, etc. Wild Caught salmon is usually Sockeye, which are plankton eaters; anchovies and sardines are also good fish choices for low mercury.
 Fish is a great protein and Omega 3 and 6 source.

-Wild boar, deer, elk, rabbit, and the like can also be a source of parasites because of what they eat, which isn’t controlled, like with cattle.
+Wild game, not raised animals, like boar, deer, elk, rabbit, and the like can also be a source of parasites because of what they eat, which isn’t controlled, like with cattle.
 They’re wild animals, and don’t get medical checkups or vaccinations.
 Just know what you’re getting.
 Typically bacteria acquired from less than ideal processing/dressing the meat in the field won’t bother a dog (it’s not a big deal to humans since they cook the meat killing the bacteria and parasites).
 But your dog can pick up a parasite in the raw meat.
 That isn’t usually the end of the world and can be treated by the vet.
 Until it’s treated, there’ll be gastrointestinal issues — think diarrhea.
 You can get those proteins from domesticated sources that have almost no risk of parasites — check your high-end butcher shop for those exotic meats.
 But if you take your own prey, it can be a cheaper option for feeding your dog.

 Use the grocery store or butcher shop to purchase your ingredients initially, then try to source from other places, like distributors or food markets, as you figure out what you and your pup need.